Associateship of King's College: Assessment methods

 The AKC programme is assessed by lecture attendance.
 Lecture attendance is demonstrated by a student's successful completion of a short, online, qualitative quiz after each lecture.
 Students must demonstrate attendance at 4/9 lectures during each series (semester) to gain a 'pass' mark.
-Gaining a 'pass' for all six series taken over the course of three years (subject to specific exceptions e.g. students studying abroad for part of their degree programme) will entitle the students to wear an epitoge on their academic dress during their graduation exercises.
-After graduating from King's, students/alumni who succeed in the AKC exams will be eligible to be elected as Associates of King's College by the Academic Board of King's College London.
-Staff who also succeed in the AKC will likewise be eligible for election.
+Gaining a 'pass' for all four series taken over the course of two years (subject to specific exceptions e.g. students studying abroad for part of their degree programme) entitles the students to wear an epitoge on their academic dress during their graduation exercises.
+After graduating from King's, students/alumni who succeed in the AKC exams are eligible to be elected as Associates of King's College by the Academic Board of King's College London.
+Staff who succeed in the AKC are likewise eligible for election.

 Previous assessment methods

-The AKC has been assessed via weekly qualitative quizzes since the academic year 2019/0.
-Up until the academic year 2019/0, students were assessed by an annual exam which included three equally weighted questions.
+The AKC has been assessed via weekly qualitative quizzes since the academic year 2019/20.
+Up until the academic year 2019/20, students were assessed by an annual exam which included three equally weighted questions.
 Students were allowed to pick two questions from one semester, and one question from the other semester.
 Each question was based on a lecture that had taken place that academic year.

 Students who successfully completed the AKC achieved a 'pass' for the award overall.
 For each academic year, however, they will have achieved an assessment result that was given as a Pass (40-59), Pass with Merit (60-69) or Pass with Distinction (70+) depending on their average grade for the assessment that year.